 Some people find it harder than others to resist the enticements listed above to eat/drink more calorie-dense, nutrient-poor junk.

-I also think that there should be a ban on the advertising of manufactured foods, as adverts encourage us to buy foods we don't need.
+I also think that there should be a ban on the advertising of manufactured foods, as adverts encourage us to buy & consume foods we don't need.
 Marketing is more persuasive than you think.

 See also Eat Less, Move More: Solutions to problems.